Maya-faisal/Training/part2.md

   > usermod -aG AdminGroup user2 user3

 * give user3 root permissions
-  > usermod -aG wheel user3
+  > usermod -aG wheel user3 <br />

+**Members of the wheel group exercise the administrative privileges of root with less potential for damaging the system**